A physicist discovers the edge of madness & the courage to love.

 I tucked a fallen strand of hair behind my ear and eyed them suspiciously.
 Nowadays, you can't be too careful.
 "May I help you?"

 The older man stepped forward and flashed his badge.
 "Ma'am.
 I'm Detective Ritter and this is Detective James." he bumped his head towards Mr. Handsome.
-"We're with the Alsuma Police Department.
+"We're with the Alsuma Police.
 We were wondering if you could spare a moment of time."

-I eyed the badge before he flipped it closed and jammed it in his pocket.
+I eyed the badge before he flipped his wallet closed and jammed it in his pocket.

 "Why are you here?"
 I asked.